prittjam/repeats/README.md

 ## Estimator parameters

 1. [RepeatSampler.m](TBD)
-  * min_trial_count, minimum number of RANSAC trials
+  * `min_trial_count`, minimum number of RANSAC trials
-  * max_trial_count, maximum number of RANSAC trials
+  * `max_trial_count`, maximum number of RANSAC trials
-  * max_num_retries, maximum number of retries to find a valid sampling of the measurements
+  * `max_num_retries`, maximum number of retries to find a valid sampling of the measurements
 2. [RepeatEval.m](TBD)
-  * extentT, the threshold of ratio of extent lengths of affine frames which defines inliers and outliers.
+  * `extentT`, the threshold of ratio of extent lengths of affine frames which defines inliers and outliers.

 ## Citations